 Maturity Lesson 3: If it’s not true, then there’s no need to defend yourself.

-Suppose you receive that disturbing phone call in which you are falsely accused, and you snap.
+Suppose you receive a disturbing phone call in which you are falsely accused, and you snap.
 Or maybe someone in your family is spreading false rumors about you, and you confront him or her with hostility.

 Disturbing phone calls and in-person confrontations can go all the way left because they usually trigger a slap, punch, expletives, or regretful words.
 Your aggression makes you look guilty of something indeed.
 Even if the accusation or rumor isn’t true, it becomes evident you are defensive and quick-tempered.